The Jewish Website - aish.com

 See what happens when we asked members of the public in Camden Town, London to pronounce some long-winded Jewish words.See more articles

-The Shuk Gallery: Jerusalem’s Incredible Secretby Shlomo Weprin and Joshua Fleisher
+The Shuk Gallery: Jerusalem’s Incredible Secret

 Incredible video how an independent art project is changing the face of Jerusalem.